Abdullah-Shalan/Tools-for-data-scince/README.md

-This project is a part of IBM's course titled Tools for data scince, and serves as a hands on experience with jupyter notebooks.
+This project is a part of IBM's course titled *Tools for data science*, and it serves as a hands-on experience with Jupyter Notebooks.